 - Was the scheme discussed in writing?
 If so, do you have copies of relevant memoranda; letters; email; voicemail or other documents?
 If you don’t have them, where are they kept?
-Are they in paper files or on computers?
 Who has custody of them?
-It is important to remember that you should not do anything illegal to obtain these documents.
-It will hurt the case and could cause you problems.
+It is important to remember that you should not do anything illegal to obtain these documents, as this will hurt the case and could cause you problems.

 - Did you try to tell management about your concerns?
-Who did you tell; when did you tell them; in what form did you communicate; and what was their response?
+Who did you tell?
+When did you tell them?
+How did you communicate your concerns?
+What was their response?